mt26691/reactjs-test-task/README.md

 ```

 ## 4/ Technologies used
-This project is developed by Reactjs with Flux framework, which is used for managing application's state.
+This project is developed by Reactjs and Redux